-So while I think it’s good for you to get sick a few times a year, and have your body exposed to germs at other times through the year, the other part of the equation is that I want you to get over your cold or other virus relatively quickly.
+So while I think it’s good for you to get sick a few times a year, and have your body exposed to germs at other times throughout the year… The other part of the equation is that I want you to get over your cold or other virus relatively quickly.
 You don’t want that cold hanging around past a week.
 Or feeling like you just got over something and then next minute, you’re sick again.
-That’s not what I want for you either!
+And that’s not what I want for you either!

-So here’s some natural cold rememdies that will help you feel better sooner.
-They’re also great throughout the year to keep you fighting fit and your immune system primed and ready for robust action when you need it.
+So here are some natural cold remedies that will help you feel better sooner.
+Psst – they’re also great throughout the year to keep you fighting fit and your immune system primed and ready for robust action when you need it.

 Please always talk with a health professional who has experience and training in nutritional medicine before supplementing.
-Choose high quality, low excipient forumlations, with nutrients in an appropriate form to optimise their absorption and effect.
-If that’s just left you feeling bamboozled, don’t worry, I can help you with this via an acute consult.
-Acute consults are free, so don’t be shy.
+Choose high quality, low excipient formulations, with nutrients in an appropriate form to optimise their absorption and effect.

-Here’s the nutrients your immune system loves to gobble up:
+Here are the main nutrients your immune system loves to gobble up:

 - Vitamin C and other bioflavonoids like quercetin, rutin

 - Vitamin D